crocs-muni/eacirc/DeveloperGuidelines.md

 ## Documentation

 * **Keep developer Wiki up-to-date**
-  After significat changes or feature addition, try to document these in the developer wiki (At least create the TBA sections).
+  After significat changes or feature addition, try to document these in the developer wiki (at least create the TBA sections).
+In case of significant changes (more/fewer output files, renames CLI options, ...), email core developers after master integration.
 * **Document methods**
   Write a short JavaDoc-style documentation for all methods, mention any restriction on the parameters (maximum supported length, etc.).

-## Fromating
+## Formatting

 * **Avoid tabs**
   Use spaces for indentation, indent is 4 characters wide.
 Try not to produce trailing spaces.